jbhopkins/bioxtasraw/docs/source/tutorial/s1_sec.rst

     *   *Try:* Show the |Rg|, MW (Vc), and MW (Vp).
 Notice that the MW estimate varies between the two different methods.

+    *   *Note:* You’ll notice a region of roughly constant |Rg| across the peak.
+To either side there are regions with higher or lower |Rg| values.
+Some of these variations, particularly on the right side, are from scattering profiles near the edge of the peak with lower concentrations of sample, leading to more noise in determining the |Rg| values.
+There may also be some effects from the small peaks on the leading (left) side of the peak, and from the baseline mismatch between left and right sides of the peak.

     |lc_analysis_subtracted_png|

 #.
 A monodisperse peak should display a region of flat |Rg| and MW near the center.